ELIZABETH1611/Curriculum/air_hockey_challenge/README.md

 This runs the hand-crafted curriculum on the planar robot with atacom.

+The hand-crafted curriculum can be changed in the **experiments/environments/boundary_distributions.py** file.

+Visualizations of the curriculum can be done by running the **experiments/environments/planar3dof.py**

 ## Support

 Please create github issues for technical questions and send email to